gasduster99/fishKitLearn/README.md

 The Schnute-Deriso DDM as specified by Walters[^3] is automatically provided here in the `schnuteDDMod` object.
-In this package the model is constructed with the three parameter Schnute Stock Recruitment relationship so as to allow the same versatile access to Ricker, BH and Logistic recruitment model through $\gamma$.
+In this package the model is constructed with the three parameter Schnute stock recruitment relationship so as to allow the same versatile access to Ricker, BH and Logistic recruitment model through $\gamma$.
 For more information about this model and how it estimates reference points see